raiyansiddique/ar_3d_scan_overlay/README.md

 With more time, the project could be improved by:

+### Create Custom Markers

+With the way we structured our code, it is theoretically possible to implement detection for custom markers with shapes such as circles or arrows which may be useful in certain scenarios where square April Tags might not work.

 ### Machine Learning

 Implementing a machine learning-based approach for tag detection could improve robustness against noise and lighting variations.
 Popular algorithms include feature matching which is a great application for detecing April Tags since the tags have defined corners which is perfect for feature matching algorithms that use corners as prominent features.